Why Google Web Fonts aren’t really open source

 More broadly, Google should consider that its interests as a participant in the font world are parallel to its interests in the software world.
 Regardless of whether your project is open or proprietary, the results depend on the talent of the people building it.
 Developing the talent pool always pays dividends.
 But that can’t happen by merely making fonts free.
 It requires a more thorough and thoughtful approach.
 Google is possibly capable of that.

 It’s also possible that Google, with its cultural bias toward engineering, simply doesn’t acknowledge that type-design skill exists and has value.
-If that’s so, Google Web Fonts will remain the Costco of typography: always getting bigger, never getting better.
+If that’s so, Google Fonts will remain the Costco of typography: always getting bigger, never getting better.
 If that ends up being in Google’s best interests, fine.
-But please, Google — don’t call it open source.
+But please, Google—don’t call it open source.
 You know better.
 So do we.